KyberNetwork/kyber-pro/docs/tutorial-walkthrough3.md

 ```

 This is it for setting up and maintaining the FPR on kyber.
-We will come up with a detailed explanation and suggestions on operational and infrastructure details soon.
-Stay tuned!!
+For detailed explanation and suggestions on operational and infrastructure details check [this](/docs/infrastructureDetails.md)